muresan-gabriel/la-moara-cognizant-softvision/README.md

 ## Deployment

-Will be updated if at the end of the course the project will be deployed.
+This section will be updated if, at the end of the course, the project will be deployed.

 <p align="right">(<a href="#top">back to top</a>)</p>